 - Book Ends: The video for "The A Team" starts and ends with the death of the protagonist, a prostitute.

-- Darker and Edgier: On one hand, X has a more lighthearted sound than +.
-On the other hand, X has even darker lyrics than + ever had.
+- Darker and Edgier: Played With.
+On one hand, x has a more lighthearted sound than +.
+On the other hand, x has even darker lyrics than + ever had.

-- Digital Piracy Is Okay: "If people wants new music there's around 7 E.Ps that I released out and about and I don't really mind if anyone illegally downloads them."
+- Digital Piracy Is Okay: "If people wants new music there's around seven E.Ps that I released out and about and I don't really mind if anyone illegally downloads them."